About the Bill

 Call for views

-Click here to read the full call for views to see how to make a submission.
+Click here to read a copy of the full call for views.